sitraj/nodejsscan_container/README.md

 This repository will create Dockerized container whiich contains scna file written in Python3 to scan vulnerable code of NodeGoat from /opt/test-src/ folder.
 The scan result is parsed and converted into JSON file in following format.

+Docker image with name "guardrails" and container with "guardrails_container" will be created using this script.

 ## Directory Structure